feistydog/FeistyDB/README.md

 }
 ```

-Most applications should not create a `Database` directly but instead should use the thread-safe `DatabaseQueue` wrapper.
+Most applications should not create a `Database` directly but instead should use a thread-safe `DatabaseQueue`.

 ```swift
 // Create a queue serializing access to an in-memory database